 Mitigation Measure: No further feasible improvements can be made to mitigate project impacts.
 The necessary improvements include the widening of Brokaw Road to four lanes in each direction and the addition of third left-turn lanes on Brokaw Road.
 The widening of Brokaw Road is not feasible due to ROW constraints.
-The addition of left-turn lanes along Brokaw Road would require the widening of Oakland road to three lanes to receive left-turn lanes.
+The addition of left-turn lanes along Brokaw Road would require the widening of Oakland Road to three lanes to receive left-turn lanes.
 No mitigation would be necessary for MOS-1E.
+However, VTA will provide a fair share contribution to traffic improvement at this location.
+The contribution will be made only if feasible traffic mitigation is identified and substantial funding is in place to construct the improvement.
+VTA will work with the City of San Jose to develop an agreement at the time that the mitigation is required.